KSP-RO/TestFlight/readme.md

 TestFlight is currently in Alpha development, but is available for play in KSP.

-As of 30 January 2015, TestFlight is not maintained in two separate versions and branches in GitHub.
+As of 30 January 2015, TestFlight is maintained as two separate versions and branches in GitHub.
 Stock and Realism Overhaul.

 Stock
 -----